 Privacy Policy

-Last updated: April 2023
+Last updated: April 2024

 We are very pleased that you are interested in our company.
-JENTIS GmbH (hereinafter “JENTIS”) develops software solutions for website tracking based on a unique twin-server technology.
+Jentis GmbH (hereinafter “JENTIS”) develops software solutions for website tracking based on a unique twin-server technology.
 JENTIS offers software as a service (“SaaS”) to businesses and operates this website to showcase its products and tell its story.
 The URL of the website is: https://jentis.com (“JENTIS Website”).

 This Privacy Policy describes the types of personal data collected, how that data is used and your rights and choices regarding the processing of your personal data when you visit and interact with the JENTIS website.
 The website is not intended for children and we do not knowingly collect data from children.
 This Privacy Policy does not apply to third party websites, services or applications, even if they are accessible through the JENTIS website.

-Name and address of the person responsible
+Name and contact information of the controller

-JENTIS GmbH
+Jentis GmbH

 Schönbrunner Street 231